kaaveland/eugene/README.md

 ## Usage

-`eugene` has a help command that should be up-to-date with the tools current capabilites.
+`eugene` has a help command that should be fairly intuitive and can show you how to use the tool:

 ```bash
 eugene help